Australia shares set to open lower; NZ down

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-April 3 Australian shares are expected to inch down on Monday, extending losses into the new quarter and tracking Wall Street, which ended lower in the previous session.
-Chinese iron ore futures, London copper and global oil prices fell on Friday, indicative of a rough session for material and energy stocks in the region.
-The local share price index futures was up 0.12 percent or 7 points at 5,855, representing a 9.9-point discount to the underlying S&P/ASX 200 index close.
-The benchmark closed 0.53 percent lower on Friday.
-New Zealand's benchmark S&P/NZX 50 index was 0.091 percent, or 6.540 points, lower at 7,190.24 at 1017 GMT, snapping four straight sessions of gains.
-For a summary of overnight action across global markets, double click on For a digest of the day's business stories in Australian newspapers, double click on (Reporting by Susan Mathew in Bengaluru; Editing by Peter Cooney)
+May 4 Australian shares are likely to open slightly lower on Thursday, extending losses after the biggest one-day fall in nearly five weeks in the previous session, as a weaker Wall Street weighs on the index.
+Local share price index futures YAPcm1 fell 0.1 percent to 5,871.0, a 21.3-point discount to the underlying S&P/ASX 200 close on Wednesday.
+New Zealand's benchmark S&P/NZX 50 index was 0.15 percent, or 10.33 points, lower at 7,395.51 at 2224 GMT.
+For a summary of overnight action across global markets, click on For a digest of the day's business stories in Australian newspapers, click on (Reporting by Rushil Dutta in Bengaluru; Editing by Sandra Maler)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan